 Communities In Schools of Renton Programs

-Since 1995 Communities In Schools of Renton (CISR) Mentor Program has matched community volunteers with Renton public school students in grades 3-12 who may be at risk of academic failure.
+Since 1995 Communities In Schools of Renton (CISR) Mentor Program has matched community volunteers with Renton students in grades 3-12 who may be at risk of school failure.
 The program focuses on helping kids further improve their self-esteem, identity, and vision for their future as they journey through their academic career.

-The Communities In Schools of Renton (CISR) Family Liaison Program connects Renton public school students and their families with the appropriate community resources to meet their basic needs and address issues which impact school performance.
-Each CISR Family Liaison functions as a school staff member and CISR site coordinator, working within the school to address the non-academic needs of students who are at-risk of school failure.
+The Communities In Schools of Renton (CISR) Family Liaison Program connects disadvantaged Renton students and their families with the appropriate community resources to meet their basic needs and address issues which impact school performance.
+Each CISR Family Liaison works within the school to address the non-academic needs of students who are at-risk of school failure.

 Academic Liaison Program